WesleyVercoutere/TestGenerator/README.md

 # TestGenerator
-Test generator for pojo classes
+JavaFx app for generating tests of pojo classes with primitive types